sreedatta-v/Creating-a-Mutual-Fund-Plan-with-Python/README.md

 This repository created for a mutual fund plan for selecting the stocks where an investor can benefit in the long term

 ## Problem Description
 Mutual funds are investment plans that pool money from multiple investors to purchase a diversified portfolio of stocks, bonds, and other securities, managed by professional fund managers.
 A mutual fund plan is created by selecting the stocks where an investor can benefit in the long term.
-So, if you want to learn how a mutual fund plan is created by analyzing the market performance over time, this article is for you.
-In this article, I’ll take you through the task of creating a mutual fund plan with Python.

 ### Creating a Mutual Fund
 A mutual fund plan is created by selecting the stocks where an investor can benefit in the long term.
 Here’s the process we can follow to create a mutual fund plan: